 #4 – Dirty Evaporator Coils

 Evaporator coils will get dirty over time.
 This can affect the overall performance of your AC and make it harder for it to remove warm air.
 It could end up overheating and shutting off, resulting in your AC running but not blowing air at all.

-Evaporator coils should be cleaned by an experienced professional.
+Evaporator coils should be cleaned by an experienced HVAC professional.